pennyether/contracts/README.md

 	- Allows anyone to send the winnings to the winner, provided the game is completed.

-- <a href="https://github.com/pennyether/contracts/tree/master/contracts/CustodialWallet.sol">**CustodialWallet.sol**</a>: This contract essentially owns PennyEther, and uses a 2-tier cold wallet ownership structure.
+- <a id="owner-wallet"></a><a href="https://github.com/pennyether/contracts/tree/master/contracts/CustodialWallet.sol">**CustodialWallet.sol**</a>: This contract essentially owns PennyEther, and uses a 2-tier cold wallet ownership structure.
 	- The `custodian` can make calls on behalf of this wallet.
 	- The `supervisor` (cold wallet) can:
 		- Send balance of the contract to a recipient.
 		- Change the `custodian` (and must provide a new `supervisor` wallet)
 	- The `owner` (very cold wallet) can:
 		- Change the `supervisor` (and must provide a new `owner` wallet)

+- <a id="dao"></a><a href="https://github.com/pennyether/contracts/tree/master/contracts/Dao">**DAO.sol**</a>: This allows Token Holders to deposit tokens (and still receive dividends), and use those tokens to create and vote on Propositions.
+	- This contract is a work in progress.

 ### Roles